 Water, milk, broth, or reserved cooking water, to thin sauce as desired

 Heat 4 tbs of butter in a large skillet over medium high heat.
 Once melted, add a single layer of sliced beef (you’ll have to do this in batches — don’t try to squeeze them all in).
 Cook just to brown.
 Basically, as soon as you are done with laying down a single layer, go right back to the beginning and flip the first slice over.
 That’s about how long it should take.
 You don’t want to over cook the meat.
 Adjust the heat if necessary.
 Once slices are just browned on both sides (seeing peeks of pink here and there is okay), transfer to a dish.
 Continue in batches until all slices are just browned on both sides.
-Once done, sprinkle the pile of slices with 1/4 tsp, toss to mix, then set aside.
+Once done, sprinkle the pile of slices with 1/4 tsp salt, toss to mix, then set aside.

 Using the same skillet, lower the heat to medium low.
 Add the remaining 2 tbs of butter and melt.
 Then add the onions.
 Cook stirring occasionally until onions are nice and soft and fragrant and starting to get golden brown, about 15-20 min.
 Add garlic at the end and cook stirring frequently until soft and fragrant, about 2-3 min.